SamSayyed26/Sequelize_Node-js/README.md

 ## Migrations
 - To create a migration file - npx sequelize-cli migration:generate --name create-users
 - To run migration for all files - npx sequelize-cli db:migrate
-- To run migration for a single file -
+- To run migration for a single file -  npx sequelize-cli db:migrate --name 20240326072859-create-users.js
 - To undo the recent migration - npx sequelize-cli db:migrate:undo
 - To undo all migrations - npx sequelize-cli db:migrate:undo:all